neilscudder/control-golang/README.md

 Invoke the ssl server by passing -pem and -key flags.

-To use ports below 1024, you must use cli utility setcap to grant permission, as outlined here: http://stackoverflow.com/a/14573592
+To use ports below 1024 on linux, you must use cli utility setcap to grant permission, as outlined here: http://stackoverflow.com/a/14573592

+To use priveleged ports on freebsd: http://crossbar.io/docs/Running-on-privileged-ports/